Skip to main content

 Notify Social Security and claim survivor benefits

-Notify banks, investment accounts, and retirement plan administrators
+Notify banks, insurers, and retirement plan administrators — write the letter each one asks for

-Use our Estate Settlement Checklist for step-by-step guidance
+Use our Estate Settlement Plan for step-by-step guidance

 Retitle jointly-held assets into your name or trust